flother/data-acq-viz/2018/lets-make-a-map.md

    ![](/img/48-filter.png)

 1. Now we have a map of the 48 contiguous states we want to use a projection that suits that geography.
-Open up the project properties (use the menu _Project → Properties..._) and select the _CRS_ panel.
+Open the project properties (use the menu _Project → Properties..._) and select the _CRS_ panel.
 Tick _Enable 'on the fly' CRS transformation (OTF)_ and then use the filter to select _US National Atlas Equal Area_.

    ![](/img/crs-filter.png)